-The job of the distribution companies is to ensure that the electricity flows from national transmission grid to you – always; And we take totally for granted that when we flick that switch the lights will go on – always.
+The job of the distribution companies is to ensure that the electricity flows from the national transmission grid to you – always; And we take totally for granted that when we flick that switch the lights will go on – always.

 There is only one distribution company in your area and they own the one set of wires that go into your house.
-Clearly no one can compete with them because it would be ridiculously expensive for a competitor to duplicate the infrastructure to every home.
+Clearly, no one can compete with them because it would be ridiculously expensive for a competitor to duplicate the infrastructure to every home.
 So your distribution company is a monopoly and so they are (mostly) regulated by the Commerce Commission to ensure that they are efficient and only charge a fair price for their services.

-So the fix, as far as the industry is concerned, is to look at the way consumers pay for their electricity distribution and to see if there is a better way of doing it so its fair on consumers and the distributors.
+So the fix, as far as the industry is concerned, is to look at the way consumers pay for their electricity distribution and to see if there is a better way of doing it so it’s fair to consumers and the distributors.
 For example, should they have different prices throughout the day (every half hour like the wholesale market, based on demand), not just a night or weekend rate, to reflect the cost of providing electricity at peak times?
 Since the distributors costs are mainly driven by their need to be able to transport the volume of electricity required at the worst possible times (cold winter nights) or should they charge for the maximum volume you need which can be based on your historical peak demand?
 And there are a few other charging options to look at.
-If you think of the methods used to charge for you Internet connection you are getting close to some of the options being considered.
+If you think of the methods used to charge for your Internet connection you are getting close to some of the options being considered.

 So what does this all mean?
-Big changes are coming to they way distribution companies do business so they are going to come out of the shadows and become much bigger public players in the electricity markets.
+Big changes are coming to the way distribution companies do business so they are going to come out of the shadows and become much bigger public players in the electricity markets.
 And the subject of my next blog.
 Electricity retailers, beware!